kfgodel/associative/ontology/readme.md

 The only responsibility of an identity instance is to serve as discriminator with other identities, so they don't get confused or mixed.
 It's only purpose is to serve as a comparable token which can be tell apart from other tokens.

+## Identificator

+It's the memento of an identity that gives it time continuity.
+The identificator it's an externalization of the identity that has the symbolic power of reference it.
+So the identificator can be usedd instead of the identity.
+Allowing the symbolic manipulation of the identificator in the real world, without needing to manipulate the real entity.

 ## Percept

 This type represents a perception made identity (survives time).